Ricky Ray: Professional career

-National Football League

 San Francisco 49ers

 After his college career ended in 2000, Ray, having gone undrafted by the NFL, attended training camp with the NFL's San Francisco 49ers, but did not make the team and only dressed for a single pre-season game.
 He earned the nickname "Frito Ray" by teammates, as he was working as a delivery driver for Frito-Lay chips when he was called up for training camp.

-AF2

 Fresno Frenzy

 Ray made his professional debut with the Fresno Frenzy of the Arena Football League's developmental league af2.
 He played seven games for the Frenzy, where he was coached by former CFL quarterback Rick Worman.
 He completed 116 passes for 1,296 yards, 25 touchdowns and 6 interceptions.
 Worman was instrumental in arranging a tryout with the Eskimos.